 If you're looking for some cardio equipment, you're probably asking yourself 'should I buy an exercise bike or an elliptical?'

-If you're struggling to pick between the two don't worry, we're here to guide you through some of the key similarities and differences in price, ergonomics, and storage to help you come to an informed decision.
+Much like when deciding between a stationary bike and a treadmill, if you're struggling to pick between the two don't worry, we're here to guide you through some of the key similarities and differences in price, ergonomics, and storage to help you come to an informed decision.

 Exercise Bike vs Elliptical - Price